Rosetta Stone of Neural Mass Models: Stuart–Landau Oscillator (SL)

 Casting SL network behavior in the language of \emph{turbulence} sharpens the operational regime.
-When the model is fit to empirical amplitude turbulence and FC, the best‑performing working point is typically \emph{subcritical fluctuating}—just below the Hopf bifurcation—where susceptibility and information‑encoding capacity are maximal; strength‑dependent perturbations in this regime reveal richer responsiveness than in supercritical limit cycling \cite{decoTurbulentlikeDynamicsHuman2020, SanzPerl2022StrengthDependent}.
+When the model is fit to empirical amplitude turbulence and FC, the best‑performing working point is typically \emph{subcritical fluctuating}—just below the Hopf bifurcation—where susceptibility and information‑encoding capacity are maximal; strength‑dependent perturbations in this regime reveal richer responsiveness than in supercritical limit cycling \cite{decoTurbulentlikeDynamicsHuman2020,SanzPerl2022StrengthDependent}.
+A particularly clean neuroscience instantiation of these ideas is provided by Freyer et al.~\cite{freyer_2012}, who showed that an SL-type model with multiplicative noise operating near a subcritical Hopf bifurcation reproduces the scale-invariant bistability of the alpha rhythm observed in resting-state MEG.
+In their formulation, noise drives stochastic switching between a low-amplitude focus and a coexisting limit cycle, generating the heavy-tailed amplitude distributions and $1/f$-like spectral signatures characteristic of empirical alpha activity.
+This canonical example illustrates that noise near criticality is an organizing principle that supports physiologically realistic multistability in neural mass dynamics, and motivates the subcritical-fluctuating working point favored by SL whole-brain fits.
 Using closely related SL formulations, local‑coherence (“turbulence”) readouts distinguish wake, sleep, anesthesia, and pharmacologically altered states, positioning SL as a compact generative lens on state‑dependent information flow \cite{Escrichs2022Turbulence}.
-The same perturbative logic extends to psychedelics: after fitting LSD and placebo states, SL‑based \emph{in silico} stimulations predict enhanced sensitivity to strong inputs and characteristic turbulence signatures under LSD, consistent with empirical observations of expanded dynamical repertoires \cite{Jobst2021LSD,cruzatEffectsClassicPsychedelic2022}.
+The same perturbative logic extends to psychedelics: after fitting LSD and placebo states, SL-based \emph{in silico} stimulations predict enhanced sensitivity to strong inputs and characteristic turbulence signatures under LSD, consistent with empirical observations of expanded dynamical repertoires~\cite{Jobst2021LSD,cruzatEffectsClassicPsychedelic2022}.
+A complementary perspective frames such state changes through the geometry and complexity of the underlying state space, with plasticity-induced reshaping of attractors as the mechanistic substrate of psychedelic-driven dynamics~\cite{ruffiniNeuralGeometrodynamicsComplexity2024}.